qubole/presto-udfs/README.md

  3. **instr(string str, string substr) -> int** <br />
       Returns the position of the first occurrence of substr in str.
 Returns null if either of the arguments are null and returns 0 if substr could not be found in str: instr('mississipi' , 'si') = 4.

+* **CONDITIONAL Functions**
+  1. **nvl(T value, T default_value) -> T**<br/>
+      Returns default value if value is null else returns value: nvl(3,4) = 3, nvl(NULL,4) = 4.

+* **MISCELLANEOUS Functions**
+  1. **hash(a1[, a2...]) -> int**<br/>
+      Returns a hash value of the arguments. hash('a','b','c') = 143025634.

+## Adding User Defined Functions to Presto-UDFs
+  * **Scalar Functions**<br />
+      Scalar functions return a single value, based on the input value.
+Scalar Functions need to be added to `presto-udfs/src/main/java/com/qubole/presto/udfs/scalar`.
+They should follow the same annotations as Presto scalar functions.<br/>
+  * **Aggregation Functions**<br />
+      SQL aggregate functions return a single value, calculated from values in a column.
+Aggregation Functions need to be added to `presto-udfs/src/main/java/com/qubole/presto/udfs/aggregation`.
+They should follow the same annotations as Presto aggregation functions.<br />
+  * **Window Functions**<br />
+      A window function performs a calculation across a set of table rows that are somehow related to the current row.
+This is comparable to the type of calculation that can be done with an aggregate function.
+But unlike regular aggregate functions, use of a window function does not cause rows to become grouped into a single output row — the rows retain their separate identities.
+Behind the scenes, the window function is able to access more than just the current row of the query result.
+Window functions need to be added to `presto-udfs/src/main/java/com/qubole/presto/udfs/window`.<br />
+  * **Code Generator Functions**<br />
+      CodeGen functions need to be added to `presto-udfs/src/main/java/com/qubole/presto/udfs/sqlFunction`.
+They should follow the same annotation as Presto CodeGen Functions.<br />

 ##Release a new version of presto-udfs
 Releases are always created from `master`.
 During development, `master` has a version like `X.Y.Z-SNAPSHOT`.